 The DONA Foundation has been recently established as a Swiss Foundation to guide the future of the globally available Handle System as part of the Digital Object Architecture.
 Global persistent identification is a core pillar of the data landscape as contained in the FAIR principles.
 The DONA work has many relationships to several groups in RDA that deal with digital objects and persistent identifiers and there is a continuous cross-fertilisation between RDA and DONA.

 The Open Archives Initiative (OAI) develops and promotes interoperability standards that aim to facilitate the efficient dissemination of content.
 It is producing a number of proposals for best practices which have been widely used such as the Object Reuse and Exchange (OAI-ORE) and the OAI-Protocol for Metadata Harvesting (OAI-PMH).
 OAI-ORE defines standards for the description and exchange of aggregations of Web resources and OAI PMH is used by many repositories to offer their metadata sets in a standard way to metadata services providers.
-OAI projects are relevant and being discussed into several RDA WG/IGs.OECD Global Science ForumBusiness Models for Sustainable Data Repositories, ALLEA (All European Academies) E-Humanities Working GroupEurope
+OAI projects are relevant and being discussed into several RDA WG/IGs.

+RDA Europe members have also been asked to join expert groups and working groups in other major umbrella organisations also turning their attention to the tasks of data interoperability, accessibility and re-use.
+The OECD Global Science Forum in conjunction with CODATA created an expert group on Business Models for Sustainable Data Repositories, which built on the work of a previous RDA-WDS Working Group on Cost Recovery for Data Centres.

+The ALLEA (All European Academies) E-Humanities Working Group, also dedicated to data interoperability, accessibility, and change, has developed a new programme of work that promotes the adoption of RDA outputs across Academies.

+Europe

 This section includes a summary analysis of the overall context and the data landscape at European level.
 Once again, the analysis does not claim to be complete, nor comprehensive, and rather focus on the players around RDA.
 This section reuses material from the landscape analysis of the e-IRG Roadmap.
 It assesses among others the relations of RDA Europe with RDA Global, RDA national/regional entities/partners and the emerging data infrastructure eco-system in Europe.